 EU funding programmes can easily feel overwhelming.
 In his recurring column, Bahman Morteza Etezadibehzadi helps you to maintain an overview of funding instruments, to put the informative puzzle together properly and to identify factors that can make proposal applications successful.
 In the end, EU funding programmes hold great opportunities.

-You are welcome to contact Bahman Morteza Etezadibehzadi with your possible project-specific inquiries here.
+Contact Bahman Morteza Etezadibehzadi with your possible project-specific, green finance inquiries

 EU investment strategy to lower the risk and a better competition with Asia and the U.S.

 With the European Innovation Council Fund, in short EIC Fund, the EU allocates about EUR 3 billion for the creation of one of Europe’s biggest investment funds.
 In order to help companies for a better scale-up and commercialisation, the EU will in this frame become the direct shareholder in start-ups with breakthrough technologies.
 Early-stage deep tech companies in the areas of health, sustainability and advanced manufacturing can benefit from this investment in the form of a combination of grants and equity stakes.
 Being shareholder in a company, the EU intends to lower the investment risks of scientific breakthroughs, which will result in attracting other investors as well.
 By doing so, the EU ownership of a company is expected the range between 10 % and 25 %.https://www.bloomberg.com/news/articles/2021-01-06/eu-will-become-shareholder-in-startups-for-the-first-time

 In general, the European Innovation Council seeks to enhance the effective promotion of bridging research to deployment, providing the funding instruments of EIC Pathfinder, EIC Transition and EIC Accelerator.